xcp-ng/xcp-ng-org/docs/upgrade.md

 ### Alternative VM migration solutions

 * clone/copy your VM before trying to live migrate.
-In case it fails, you won't have any surprise
+In case it fails, you won't have any surprises
 * offline migration is the safest if you can afford VM downtime
-* an hybrid solution is to use Xen Orchestra continous replication to avoid downtime
+* a hybrid solution is to use Xen Orchestra continuous replication to avoid downtime
 * restore Xen Orchestra backup on latest XCP-ng version will also work

 ## Handling alternate drivers or kernel